 Frequently Asked Questions

-According to Indeed, the average salary for an HVAC technician in Canada is $32.13 per hour.
+According to Indeed, the average salary for an HVAC technician in Canada is $33.02 per hour.
 However, this varies depending on factors such as experience, location, and type of employer.
-The average rate for a plumber is $33.35 and for an HVAC installer $30.09 per hour.

 The HVAC industry has been steadily growing in Canada in recent years and is considered to be a good industry to get into with good hourly rates and plenty of work.
-81% of Canadian HVAC businesses are profitable and the average revenue for contractors was $587,000 in 2018.
+Around 80% of Canadian HVAC businesses are profitable.